tloth/freddie-and-annas-glamour/README.md

 The aim of the game is to give as many flowers to your friend as possible.
 Two players play the game - one uses the letter 'a' to give a flower, and the other uses the letter 'l'.
 The time you have depends on how many followers you have on GitHub.
 It is a social commentary.

 PS.
 This game is not in a functional state.
+You might have to refresh the page to load assets correctly.

 Netlify link: https://pedantic-lalande-031aef.netlify.com/